humanfactorscast/HumanFactorsCast-ChatGPT-Prompts/README.md

 A collection of Human Factors Cast prompts for ChatGPT.
 # ChatGPT Prompt Library

-This README describes a simple static site for hosting your own ChatGPT prompts.
-The prompts live in a JSON file and are rendered in a searchable gallery you can host on GitHub Pages.
+This README describes a simple static site for hosting Human Factors Cast's ChatGPT prompts.
+The prompts live in .txt files.

 ## What this is